A remote task is the unit of work when performing central administration of remote databases. A remote task consists of the following:

 When received by an Agent The task is triggered when it is received by the Agent, and will run only once.
 This option must be explicitly set for a task.

-On demand The task may be triggered at any time by a message from the server in a process called Server-Initiated Remote Tasks (SIRT).
+On demand The task may be triggered at any time by a message from the server in a process called Server-Initiated Remote Task (SIRT).
 All tasks that are not configured to run only once support being triggered on demand.

 Conditions Before a task can be executed, all its conditions must be satisfied.
 If a task is triggered but all its conditions are not met, then the run attempt is considered a failure and the task must be triggered again before the conditions are reevaluated.

 Remote schema name A task can optionally be associated with a remote schema name.
 Tasks that require access to a remote database must be associated with a remote schema name.
 The remote schema name is used by the Agent to determine which of the databases the Agent needs to access when executing the task.
 Tasks must be associated with a remote schema name if they contain any of the following commands: create database, drop database, execute SQL or synchronize.
-A remote task must also be associated with a remote schema name if you want to use a SQL condition to determine if the task can run.
+A remote task must also be associated with a remote schema name to use a SQL condition to determine if the task can run.

 Commands A task contains an ordered set of commands that carry out the work required for the task.
 The order in which the commands are specified defines the order in which the commands are executed within the task.
 It is important to be aware of the order of the commands because commands could be dependent on each other.
 See Commands.

 Maximum number of retries Each command has an on failure action that can be used to cause the task or the command to be retried if the command fails.
 This option lets you limit the number of retries allowed during a single run attempt.